mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-08-14-littlest-avenger-portrait.md

   feature: *image
   thumbnail: /assets/images/paperfaces-littlest-avenger-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper for iOS, Sktchy, blend]
+tags: [portrait, illustration, Paper for iOS, Sktchy]
 ---

 PaperFaces portrait of the littlest Avenger inspired by a photograph on Sktchy.